How To Help Your Child During Tryouts

 The role of parents BEFORE tryouts

 - I’m sure you’ve heard the old adage, success is when preparation meets opportunity.
 Well, the prep part of that should be on a regular basis throughout the entire season.
 If your child is having to change a lot of what they are doing in order to “prepare” for tryouts, then there is a much bigger issue at hand.
 And in most cases, kids have been in ‘tryouts’ all season as so much of the evaluation process will have taken place over months of coaches watching them play.
 Not that a kid can’t change a mind during tryouts, but it’s not typical.

 - DO NOT under any circumstances start to harp on their play or what they could have should have would have done.
-“You should have been doing more training” or “Suzie has been running and doing privates” etc. At this point, you want them to feel confident and prepared and not having any self-doubt
+“You should have been doing more training,” or “Suzie has been running and doing privates,” etc. At this point, you want them to feel confident and prepared and not have any self-doubt.

 - Only talk to them about things that are in their control.
-At this point, worrying them about situations that could arise or threatening them with things like, if you don’t try and score or if you don’t hustle you might not get a spot, will only do damage.
-What you should be is instilling confidence, calmness, and discussing only things they can control like: attitude, energy, eye contact, work rate, effort, and being coachable.
+At this point, worrying them about situations that could arise or threatening them with things like, if you don’t try and score or if you don’t hustle, you might not get a spot, will only do damage.
+What you should be is instilling confidence and calmness and discussing only things they can control, like attitude, energy, eye contact, work rate, effort, and being coachable.

 The role of parents DURING tryouts

 - Be their cheerleader, keep their spirits up, and their confidence high.